 Most people have a love/hate relationship with their vacuum cleaner.
 Everyone loves how their carpets look after a thorough vacuuming, but they also dread dragging their canister or upright vacuum from the back of the closet.
-Dry carpet cleaning is important, however, so regular vacuuming is a must if you want to prolong the life of the carpet.
+A professional carpet cleaning is important, however, so regular vacuuming and professional cleaning is a must if you want to prolong the life of the carpet.

 Because wrestling with your vacuum cleaner can be a bit of a chore, it's human nature to put off carpet cleaning while you're tidying up in favor of heavy vacuuming every once in a while.
 That's a mistake.
 Regular light vacuuming of wall to wall carpet is essential to keep it looking fresh.
 It will also greatly extend the useful life of the carpet, and increase indoor air quality, too.
 Here's why.

 Picture what would happen if you carpet were a black marble floor.
 You'd see a fine film of dust appear on it every day.
 If you have pets, the dander and dirt would cover the floor several times a day, no matter how often you wiped it up.
 In seasons when pollen is in the air, the dust will be even thicker.

 The only difference between your carpet and this imaginary black marble floor is that you'd notice dust, dirt, pollen, and dander on the marble.
 That same fine film of dust is settling on your carpet all day, every day.
 If you noticed it the way you notice it on hard surfaces, you'd be more likely to clean more often.